cbuchner1/CudaMiner/README.txt

 Usability Improvements:
 - add reasonable error checking for CUDA API calls
 - add failover support between different pools
+- add an option to do the required SHA256 hashing for the scrypt algorithm on the GPU (reducing CPU load to near 0)

 Further Optimization:
-- consider use of some inline assembly in CUDA
+- consider use of some more inline assembly in CUDA
 - investigate benefits of a LOOKUP_GAP implementation
+- get rid of shared memory on Kepler (see experimental Kernel)

 ***************************************************************